microsoft/terminal/doc/specs/Keyboard-Selection.md

 Every combination of the `Direction` and `SelectionExpansionMode` will map to a keybinding.
 These pairings are shown below in the UI/UX Design --> Keybindings section.

+**NOTE**: If `copyOnSelect` is enabled, we need to make sure we update the clipboard on every change in selection.

 ### Mark Mode
-Upon mark mode being enabled by a user keybinding, the current cursor position becomes the selection anchor.
+Upon mark mode being enabled by a user keybinding (`ToggleMarkMode`), the current cursor position becomes the selection anchor.
 The arrow keys move the selection anchor by cell.
+Using the arrow keys while holding `Shift` moves the second selection anchor by cell.
+Additionally, using the arrow keys while holding `Ctrl` and `Shift` moves the second selection anchor by word.
+This allows the user to make a selection of their choice.
+The user can exit mark mode by using the `ToggleMarkMode` keybinding.

 ## UI/UX Design